waldur/waldur-docs/docs/about/api-changes/waldur-openapi-schema-7.4.8-diff.md

-# Waldur OpenAPI Schema Diff
+# OpenApi Schema Diff - 7.4.8

 ## For version 7.4.8